Development Considerations for Windows Azure Cloud Services

 In Windows Azure Cloud Services, every application is implemented as one or more roles.
 Each role contains the code and configuration information required to carry out some part of your application's function.
 A web role is intended to be used by front-end services and code that interacts directly with web browsers or other HTTP clients—it runs on IIS, Microsoft's web server.
 A worker role is typically used to perform background processing and support tasks, and is most suited for middle-tier services.
 Each role can have multiple instances.
 Each instance runs the same code that has been written for the role but each role instance resides in a separate virtual machine in the Windows Azure data center.
 For each role, you can indicate the desired VM size that instances of that role should use.
 For more information, see How to Configure Virtual Machine Sizes in the MSDN library.
 In addition to the functional differences between the roles, each role serves as a scaling unit for your application.
 In other words, you can have 20 instances of your web role to serve more traffic and only 5 instances of your worker role to process requests from the web role asynchronously.
 If you just want to create a simple ASP.NET, PHP, Node.js application or WCF service, for example, you might use only a web role.
 We recommend that you perform detailed functional and performance tests on your cloud service to determine the optimal number of role instances and VM sizes before uploading your application to production.
 For more information on cloud service concepts, see Windows Azure Developer Center.

 We recommend that you consider taking advantage of the available storage options that are provided by Windows Azure.
 This helps to simplify your application logic and improves your cloud service’s performance.
 That’s why, it is very important to understand the limitations of each data storage option while planning the application migration and have a solid knowledge of when to use which data storage option for your cloud service.
 For more information on available storage options in Windows Azure, see Overview of Data Management Services in Windows Azure in Windows Azure.
 In addition, you may want to use the Windows Azure Caching service to provide memory-based high-speed storage for Windows Azure applications.
 Caching increases performance by temporarily storing information from other backend sources, and can reduce the costs associated with database storage access transactions in the cloud.
-If you plan to migrate an application that has strong dependencies on the underlying file-system, see Migrating Data to Windows Azure Drives topic for a detailed guidance.
-Using Windows Azure Cloud Drive allows you to migrate an application that must continue maintaining its state in the traditional NTFS file system.
 For best performance results, deploy your application to data centers that are closest to your majority of clients and to the data center that is hosting your storage account or Windows Azure SQL Database instances.
 However, you might choose a data center closer to your company or closer to your data if you have some jurisdictional or legal concerns about your data and where it resides.
 For more information, see Performance Considerations with Windows Azure SQL Database.

 Application Development in Windows Azure